compsecmonkey/Reading-List/README.md

 ## Military / Government

+* To Catch a Spy: The Art of Counterintelligence :heavy_minus_sign: James M. Olson
 * Surprise, Kill, Vanish: The Secret History of CIA Paramilitary Armies, Operators, and Assassins :heavy_minus_sign: Annie Jacobsen
 * Three Minutes to Doomsday: An Agent, a Traitor, and the Worst Espionage Breach in U.S. History :heavy_minus_sign: Joe Navarro
 * The Last Warrior: Andrew Marshall and the Shaping of Modern American Defense Strategy :heavy_minus_sign: Andrew Krepinevich, Barry Watts